-YOUR DIGESTIVE SYSTEM
+DIGESTIVE SYSTEM

-lleostomy surgery is usually performed to allow your body's waste products to bypass diseased or damaged parts of your digestive system.
+Colostomy surgery is usually performed to allow stool to bypass a diseased or damaged part of the large intestine or colon, which is an important component of your digestive system.

 How the digestive system

 - WORKS: When you chew your food, digestion starts.
 Chewed food then passes through your esophagus and is further broken down by digestive enzymes in the stomach. - Partially digested food then moves into your small intestine where the body absorbs water and nutrients. - The remaining undigested food then moves into the large intestine or colon.
 Water is further absorbed and stool is formed. - Stool is stored until you feel the urge to go to the bathroom.
 It is then pushed into the rectum, and expelled from the body through the anus.